Silicosis compensation claims

 - Acute silicosis - a rare form of the disease that occurs after brief exposure to very high levels of silica dust.
 Symptoms may be immediate and severe, include breathing difficulty, chest pain and fluid on the lungs that does not respond to treatment.
 Prognosis depends on the amount of damage to the lungs.

-How much compensation can you claim for silicosis?
+How much compensation can I claim for a silicosis?

 Diagnosis of silicosis involves blood tests, a chest X-ray, a CT scan and pulmonary function tests.
 A medical exam will, following the diagnosis, form the basis of the calculation of 'general damages'.